 This post may contain affiliate links.
 Please read my disclosure.

-Possibly the best chicken recipe ever, this chicken braised in white wine and Dijon mustard is first browned to keep in all the juices, then braised in a sauce of white wine and grainy Dijon mustard.
-And all in less than an hour to the table!
+Possibly the best chicken recipe ever, this chicken white wine sauce is first browned to keep in all the juices, then braised in an amazing sauce of white wine and grainy Dijon mustard - so much deliciousness!

 Normally when I think of braising, I think of slow cooking for many hours until the fibers are broken down and deliciously tender.
+Like with these braised short ribs or these braised pork shanks.

 Because this recipe uses chicken thighs, our meat is already juicy and tender, so we don't need to slow cook for hours on end.